deeplearning4j/deeplearning4j/trainingtricks.md

 * The ideal minibatch size will vary.
 10 is too small for GPUs, but can work on CPUs.
 A minibatch size of 1 works, but will not reap the benefits of parallelism.
 32 may be a sensible number.

 * Pretraining was more popular in the past, but not so much these days due to better weight initializations and optimization methods.

+### For Recurrent Neural Networks

+* If you have long time series (> 200 time steps), you should use truncated backpropagation through time.

 ### For Restricted Boltzmann Machines (RBMs)